parnavh/event-management-system/tech-stack.md

 ## 🗄️Database

 - **PostgreSQL**: Chosen as the relational database management system for its reliability, performance, and advanced features.
 Although not directly using latitude and longitude data currently, PostgreSQL with PostGIS enables seamless handling of geographic data, facilitating future expansion.
+Additionally, a `BTree` index has been created on the `date` column to optimize query performance.

 ## ☁️Hosting Platform